pothitos/naxos/manual/Arrays.md

 corresponding exception is thrown.

-## How to Implement a Grid of Constrained Variables?
+## How to implement a grid of constrained variables?

 In general, there's a flexibility using such kinds of data structures.
 In any case, an easy implementation follows when